RandomStudio/tether-soundscape-rs/README.md

 - [ ] Make use of tempo, quantisation for timing
 - [x] Env logging, CLI params
 - [x] Add Tether remote control commands, as per API in [original](https://github.com/RandomStudio/tether-soundscape)
-- [ ] Publish clip state / progress so that an external application can do visualisation or animation, for example
+- [x] Publish clip state / progress so that an external application can do visualisation or animation, for example
+- [ ] Stream/global level instructions, e.g. "play", "pause" (all), "silenceAll", "master volume", etc.
+- [ ] Publish on separate topic for "events" - only when clip(s) begin/end
 - [ ] Allow for multi-channel output, at least "one clip per channel" config
 - [ ] Separate CLIP and STREAM sample rates are currently a problem - might need a separate Reader (and thread!) for each clip if sample rates are allowed to differ
 - [ ] Optionally connect to [Ableton link](https://docs.rs/ableton-link/latest/ableton_link/)
 - [ ] Possibly distribute radius by "index" not (only?) duration to avoid overlapping circles
-- [ ] Allow "instructions" to be subscribed to with a specified group (optional), so `+/someGroup/instructions` rather than the default `+/+/instructions`
+- [ ] Allow "instructions" to be subscribed to with a specified group (optional), so `+/someGroup/instructions` rather than the default `+/+/instructions`, and publish on `soundscape/someGroup/state`
 - [ ] Low/no graphics mode
 - [ ] Demonstrate running (headless?) on Raspberry Pi